Ruecktenwald/Pragmatic_Studio/README.md

-Game built ruby to focus on the language itself without distractions.
+Game built in ruby to focus on the language itself without distractions.